Do you suspect that someone you love is using drugs? Here are 5 Telltale Signs to Watch for to tell if someone is high

 Notice Any Unusual Actions or Disorientation

-If you notice your loved one repeatedly acting out of character, it could be the result of drugs.
+If you notice your loved one repeatedly acting out of character, it could result from drugs.

-For example, if she’s usually shy and reserved, she might be outgoing and/or aggressive.
+For example, if she’s usually shy and reserved, she might be outgoing and aggressive.

 You might also find they’re having a difficult time engaging in conversation.

 They may have trouble stringing words together to form sentences or slurred speech.

 When people are on drugs, they can feel they’re in a disconnected dream state and aren’t fully aware of their surroundings.

 One of the side effects of club drugs, hallucinogens, and inhalants is shaking hands.

 Even if their hands don’t shake, they may have sweaty palms.

 In addition, if you notice that your loved one has burned fingertips, it could be a sign that they are smoking crack cocaine.

 Just as you can smell nicotine smoke on a user, so too can you detect strange odors from other more serious drugs.